DrTeamRocks/wpkg-php/README.md

 ### How to create *profiles.xml* file

-Here the small example should showing you how to generate hosts.xml file.
+For hosts need profiles, here you can see how to generate it.

 ```php
 $hosts = new \WPKG\Hosts();